|Scope Type||Scope Name|

-As part of its programmatic focus on security, the General Services Administration’s Technology Transformation Services (TTS) is pleased to welcome you to the first bug bounty program by a civilian federal agency.
+As part of its programmatic focus on security, the General Services Administration (GSA)'s Technology Transformation Services (TTS) is pleased to welcome you to the first bug bounty program by a civilian federal agency.
 We look forward to working alongside skilled security researchers across the globe to help further improve the security posture of TTS-owned services.

 As the first program of its kind, we expect to evolve its structure over time and welcome feedback on areas for improvement.
 The following criteria guide our thinking: